RaiderRoss/PythonDemoBot/README.md

-# PythonDemoBot | How to create an Python Discord Bot with py-cord
+# PythonDemoBot | How to create a Python Discord Bot with py-cord
 # This guide uses Maven and IntelliJ.
 <h2>Summary</h2>